-- We then need the Law of Excluded Middle to substitute not(not(P)) and not(not(Q)) with P and Q, respectively. - There are some logics in which the Law of Excluded Middle is not valid.
+- We then need the Law of Excluded Middle to substitute not(not(P)) with P, and not(not(Q)) with Q. - There are some logics in which the Law of Excluded Middle is not valid.

 2 The Axiomatic Method

 Logical deductions

 Proving an Implication

 Proving an "If and Only If"

 Proof by Cases